Wile E. Coyote and the Road Runner: Post-theatrical appearances

 Wile E. Coyote also appears in the TV series Wabbit, voiced by J. P. Karliak, in a similar vein to his previous pairings with Bugs Bunny.
 He appears as Bugs' annoying know-it-all neighbor who always uses his inventions to compete with Bugs.
-The Road Runner began making appearances when the series was renamed New Looney Tunes in 2017.
+The Road Runner began making appearances when the series was renamed New Looney Tunes in 2017 where Wile E. Coyote made occasional sound effects in cartoons where he targets the Road Runner.

 Wile E. Coyote and the Road Runner both appear in their own cartoon shorts in the HBO Max streaming series Looney Tunes Cartoons.

 Wile E. Coyote and the Road Runner make occasional appearances in the preschool educational series Bugs Bunny Builders.
-Wile E. (voiced by Keith Ferguson) has a minor supporting role in the series in which he often helps the Looney Builders out with their plans, often using some of his inventions.
+Wile E. Coyote (voiced by Keith Ferguson) has a minor supporting role in the series in which he often helps the Looney Builders out with their plans, often using some of his inventions.
 In the episode "Looney Science", Wile E. has the Looney Builders build him a science museum to show off his inventions, but the Road Runner keeps constantly distracting him.

 Wile E. Coyote and the Road Runner appear in the Tiny Toon Adventures reboot, Tiny Toons Looniversity, as well as their protégés from the original series Calamity Coyote and Little Beeper.
-In this series Wile E. is the science professor at Acme Looniversity rather than the dean.
-In the episode "General Hogspital", Wile E. develops a potion that makes toons lose their looney DNA to try and finally catch the Road Runner, only for it to backfire and pollute the campus water supply.
+In this series, Wile E. is the science professor at Acme Looniversity rather than the dean.
+In the episode "General Hogspital", Wile E. develops a potion that makes Toons lose their Looney DNA to try and finally catch the Road Runner, only for it to backfire and pollute the campus water supply.

 3-D shorts

 The characters appeared in seven 3-D shorts attached to Warner Bros. features.
-Three have been screened with features, while the rest serve as segments in season 1 of The Looney Tunes Show.
-A short called Flash in the Pain was shown on the web in 2014, but was not shown in theaters until 2016, when the movie Storks premiered.
+Three of them were focused on the duo and were screened in theaters: Coyote Falls, Fur of Flying, and Rabid Rider.
+The rest serve as segments in season 1 of The Looney Tunes Show.
+A short called Flash in the Pain was shown at the Annecy International Animation Film Festival in 2014.